 - CPU heavy loads: use "process".
 Python's global interpreter lock prevents multiple threads from running simultaneously, so to leverage multiple CPU cores (and reduce thread contention) run each worker as a separate process. - IO heavy loads: use "greenlet".
 For example, tasks that crawl websites or which spend a lot of time waiting to read/write to a socket, will get a huge boost from using the greenlet worker model.
-Because greenlets are so cheap in terms of memory, you can easily run a large number of workers. - Anything else: use "thread".
+Because greenlets are so cheap in terms of memory, you can easily run a large number of workers.
+Note that all code that does not consist in waiting for a socket will be blocking and cannot be pre-empted.
+Understand the tradeoffs before jumping to use greenlets. - Anything else: use "thread".
 You get the benefits of pre-emptive multi-tasking without the overhead of multiple processes.
 A safe choice and the default.